Variational certification of quantum devices: Final remarks

 \acknowledgments This work has been partially supported by the Polish National Science Center (NCN) under the grant agreement 2019/33/B/ST6/02011.

-Author would like to express his gratitude to P.~Gawron, Z. Pucha{\l}a, and K. \.Zyczkowski for interesting discussions concerning the problems related to process discrimination and generation of random quantum operations, and thank M.~Ostaszewski for the comments on the variational quantum computing.
+JM would like to express his gratitude to P.~Gawron, Z. Pucha{\l}a, and K. \.Zyczkowski for discussions concerning the problems related to process discrimination and generation of random quantum operations.
+Authors would also like to acknowledge comments from M.~Ostaszewski concerning the variational quantum computing and help from A. Glos with improving the implementation of the variational fidelity estimation.